Edit

 Speaking to MPI NAT, she said: “It has always been my dream to make the entire ovulation process visible.
 This award is a great honour and a motivation to keep asking bold questions and finding new ways to answer them.”

-Ângela Gonçalves (EMBL-EBI predoc, Brazma Group, 2008–2013) is one of three winners of the Falling Walls Foundation’s 2025 Women’s Impact Award.
-One winner will be named Science Breakthrough of the Year in the Women’s Impact category and present their work on stage at the Falling Walls Science Summit in Berlin on 9 November.
+Ângela Gonçalves (EMBL-EBI predoc, Brazma Group, 2008–2013) is the winner of Falling Walls Foundation’s 2025 Science Breakthrough of the Year in the Women’s Impact Award category.

 Now a Professor at Heidelberg University and Group Leader at the German Cancer Research Center (DKFZ), Gonçalves has been recognised for her project “How the biological clock ticks in the female reproductive tract: the influence of reproductive cycling on ageing and disease.”